abhishekbajpayee/openfv/README.md

 7. Glog, Google Log 0.3.1 +
 8. Ceres Solver, Eigen 3.2.2 +, Atlas, SuiteSparse
-9. OpenCV 2.4.10 or earlier (3.0+ not yet supported) built with Python Qt, (build w/ CUDA if GPU is available)
+9. OpenCV 2.4.10 or earlier (3.0+ not yet supported) built with Python (build wtih Qt and CUDA if Qt libraries and GPU available)

 The following packages are **optional** for building OpenFV: